Frequently Asked Questions

 How can I get started?

 Students interested in diagnostic medical sonography should have a high school diploma or an equivalent, and must be at college level in Math, Reading, and Writing.
 Prior medical experience, training, or licensure is helpful to applicants.
-Students must complete the following courses prior to taking the first DMSO course in the AAS degree.
-However, priority is given to students who have completed these courses before the application deadline.
+Students must complete the following courses prior to submission of an application:

 - MATH 1314 - College Algebra